dglt1/optimus-switch/README.md

 # optimus-switch
-scripts/config's to switch between an nvidia prime setup and an intel only setup and fully disable/power-down the nvidia gpu to extend battery life.
+set of scripts/config's to switch between an nvidia prime setup and an intel only setup and fully disable/power-down the nvidia gpu to extend battery life. currently only setup for use with LightDM. this will change soon to fit other/all DM's.

 the bash script's and various .conf files can be used to either setup nvidia prime and leave it or be used to easily switch between nvidia/intel (prime) using the proprietary nvidia driver, and intel only using either modesetting or intel driver.